"I used to seek out girls who were hurt, so I could be the one to change it around."

 YourTango: Women are always interested in what guys like to do when we're not around.
 What do you do?

 Sam Claflin: I like to sing!
-On the set of my scary new movie The Quiet Ones, I'd sing after the most frightening scenes.
+On the set of my movie The Quiet Ones, I'd sing after the most frightening scenes.
 It broke the tension.
 I would sing songs from West Side Story!

 YourTango: Wait, you sing musical numbers?